roman-milk/roman-milk.github.io/f3-anything-for-iris.md

  Sierra was surprised when he stopped abruptly, turning her and pulling her into his arms.
 "Hardly.
 You are without a doubt the most exceptional woman I've ever met, and a genius with your AI."

  She braced herself for the kiss, when his face lowered toward hers.
 His lips glided past her mouth, brushing her cheek along the way.
 "We have an audience," he whispered, nibbling her ear.
 "At the concierge area."
-Report_Story #3